Step-by-Step Guide to Writing a Resume With No Experience

 - An unprofessional email address – keep the “sunshine_girl95@gmail.com” for your friends and create a professional email consisting of your first and last name.
 Unprofessional addresses turn off nearly half of hiring managers!

-- Link to your personal Facebook or Twitter page – maybe, you’re proud of having 2 thousands of followers, but unless your target job has something to do with SMM, this makes no sense for your future employer.
+- Link to your personal Facebook or Twitter page – maybe you're proud of having 2 thousands of followers, but unless your target job has something to do with SMM, this makes no sense for your future employer.

 - Using an unprofessional file name – as you've completed resume writing, give it a name in the format as follows: Firstname_Lastname_Position_name_Company.doc.
 This will save the document from getting lost on the hiring manager's computer and make it easy for them to find it through the search.